CharlieJT/Simon-Memory-Game/tests.md

 I checked that:

-- Strict slider is in 'active' state when the page is loaded so that it has the same default setting as the original game.
+- The strict slider is in 'active' state when the page is loaded so that it has the same default setting as the original game.
-- Slider is green when it's active and grey when it's not active.
+- The slider is green when it's active and grey when it's not active.
-- Label is sitting just above the slider to indicate what the slider is.
+- The label is sitting just above the slider to indicate what the slider is.
 - When the page has been loaded, no matter how many times you click the strict slider on and off, the number display will appear as
 - '-' until a new game is started.
 - When a game has already been played once or more time and you click the strict slider on and off, the number display will appear as
 '0'.
 - There are no bugs in the game if there is a sudden interruption from the strict button.
-Whether strict button is made active, not active, whether a light is on, whether a light is off, whether it's the computer turn or whether it's the players turn, whether a game is being played or not.
+Whether the strict button is made active, not active, whether a light is on, whether a light is off, whether it's the computer turn or whether it's the players turn, whether a game is being played or not.